Who Was Marie Curie?

 In this lesson, you will learn about the genius of Marie Curie and her contributions to science.

-• Do you think it's fascinating that Marie Curie's manuscripts still contain radiation contamination and her remains are interred in a lead-lined coffin to keep radiation contained?
+• Do you think it is fascinating that Marie Curie’s manuscripts still contain radiation and that her remains are protected in a lead-lined coffin?

 • What other important facts did you learn about Marie Curie?

-Let's move to the Got It? section to review what you learned about her accomplishments from the video.
-Don't forget your notes!
+Move to the Got It? section to review what you learned about her accomplishments.

 Image - Button Next